AdobeDocs/experience-manager-64.en/help/forms/using/manage-applications-inbox.md

 When you open a task, you can view task details and perform available actions.
 The actions available for a task are defined in the Assign task step of the associated Forms workflow.

 1. Tap to select the thumbnail of the task.
 Options to open or delegate the selected task appear at the top.
-1. Tap **Open** to view task details and take actions.
+1. Tap **[!UICONTROL Open]** to view task details and take actions.
 The detailed task view opens.
 In this view, you can view task details and take actions on the task.

    >[!NOTE]
    >